Project-led studentships for AHRC-funded TECHNE studentships for October 2018 entry

 4. Shortlisted applicants will be invited for interview.
-Interviews for TECHNE studentships will take place between 24-29 February 2016.
+Interviews for TECHNE studentships will take place the w/c 29 January and w/c 5 February 2018.
 Applicants are advised to be available should they be called for interview.

-The Doctoral Centre will be in touch with applicants between 22 January and 7 February.
+The Doctoral College will be in touch with applicants on 29 January 2018.

 University of Brighton online application:

 1. Log in or register as a new user to complete an online application

 2. Please select the following options from the drop down menus:

 Then select TECHNE studentship (FT or PT) from the list of courses

 Please attach a copy of your passport to your application at any upload point